TL;DR: The Busy Reader's Guide

 There's always a catch though.
 The best thing about SaaS is also the worst thing about SaaS.

-If the business model scales so well and provided you pique enough interest how do you deal with the influx of customers?
+If the business model scales so well and piques enough interest, how do you deal with the influx of customers?
 It might sound like a good problem to have but in reality, it's a huge headache.

 This is where most SaaS businesses get stuck in the scaling phase.
 Adding 7-10% month-on-month sounds impressive on paper but when the servers and support team are struggling to keep up it can end in downtime and disappointment.